CoderDojo/wordpress-docker/README.md

 # wordpress-docker
 Image to setup wordpress in production with versioned plugins

-The image will contains all plugins as well as cd-theme

 ## User
 wordpress:wordpress

-## On load:
-Load the caldera form from confs to have the contact form
+## Refreshin plugin confs
+ - WP-super-cache :
+    Copy content of the wp-content/wp-cache-config
+    Verify the .htaccess-es
+    Verify the answer is cached
+    Verify the crons are running
+ - Caldera form
+    Export from prod into the json